gatesphere/blog-new/pages/2012/07/13/reverse-engineering-the-paper-jamz-pro-instrument-files.md

 ---
 title: Reverse Engineering the Paper Jamz Pro instrument files
-date: 13/07/2012
+date: 2012-07-13
-tags: reversing, paperjamz, bits, bytes, markov, audio
+tags: [reversing, paperjamz, bits, bytes, markov, audio]

 So, I'm working on a musical project, and I've decided to use only toy instruments.
 Specifically, the Paper Jamz Pro series of instruments from Wowwee.
 These are fun